photoshell/rawkit/docs/source/index.rst

   - PyPy 2.5+
   - PyPy3 2.4+

-While other versions may work, rawkit is only tested with the versions listed above.

 - LibRaw

   - LibRaw 0.16.x (API version 10)

+While other versions of Python or LibRaw may work, only the versions listed above are tested for compatibility.

 Installing rawkit
 -----------------